shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 It has magic words written on its handle.
 As a reaction, you may activate it.
 It deals 1d10 Lightning damage to you and all creatures touching it.
 If this damage kills a creature, you gain an electrocution point.
 The damage of this rod increases by 1d10 for each electrocution point you have.

+You take 5 reduced damage from lighting damage for each electrocution point you have.

+After not holding the rod for 1 continuous hour, you lose all electrocution points.

 # Marbles of Illusion

 Uncommon